elopay/slate/source/index.html.md

 Field       | Type | Description
 ----------- | --- | -----------
-secret | String | elopage api_secret which can be generated and found in the sellers dashboard under Settings > Integrations key | String | Your personal elopage API key which you can generate in your dashboard: Settings > Integrations name | String | What is the customer paying for?
+secret | String | elopage api_secret which can be generated and found in the sellers dashboard under Apps > Integrations key | String | Your personal elopage API key which you can generate in your dashboard: Apps > Integrations name | String | What is the customer paying for?
 Enter a product name, plan name or similar.
 This name will be visible to your customer during the checkout process. success_url | String | <b>Success URL</b> to which the customer will be redirected after completing the payment.
 Important: Updates for payments with payment methods that require time to process (for example Bank Wire / Vorkasse) must be continuously fetched using Payment IDs (payment_id) in order to receive the payment status <b>(/api/payments/:id)</b>. cancel_url | String | <b>Cancel URL</b> to which your customer is redirected in case of payment process was cancelled by the customer.